 The AEW Double Or Nothing pay-per-view featured numerous worthwhile matches that fans certainly loved.
 The event featured a lot of surprises for fans, including Kris Statlander’s shocking return to dethrone Jade Cargill for the TBS Women’s Champion.

 That wasn’t all as MJF retained his AEW World Championship in a stellar four-way match and more.
-However, there were quite few empty seats at the show, as the topic of AEW having a hard time selling tickets gained steam heading into the pay-per-view.
+However, there were quite a few empty seats at the show, as the topic of AEW having a hard time selling tickets gained steam heading into the pay-per-view.

 While speaking on Wrestling Observer Radio, Dave Meltzer noted that TV pay-per-view figures for Double or Nothing 2023 were slightly down compared to AEW Revolution, but more people went to see Double Or Nothing in theaters.